ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

   } deriving (Functor, Applicative, Monad)
 {% endhighlight %}

 The body of a `Cloud` computation is something which can _read_ the data in `Handle` (for example the `credentials` or the `token`) and perform some I/O such as connecting to the provider. `ReaderT` is the "reader" [monad transformer](https://wiki.haskell.org/All_About_Monads#Monad_transformers), in this case stacked "on top" of IO.
-A monad transformer is a very handy way of interleaving effects, and a number of the most common ones are conveniently implemented in the [mtl](hackage.haskell.org/package/mtl) and [transformers](hackage.haskell.org/package/transformers) libraries.
+A monad transformer is a very handy way of interleaving effects, and a number of the most common ones are conveniently implemented in the [`mtl`](https://hackage.haskell.org/package/mtl) and [`transformers`](https://hackage.haskell.org/package/transformers) libraries.

+The `GeneralizedNewtypeDeriving` language extension is necessary to make the compiler derive the Functor, Applicative and Monad instances for `Cloud`, which are very convenient for composing such computations together.

+We may think of `Cloud c a` as an "environment" or "context" within which our networking logic gets executed.
+In more concrete terms, a `Cloud` computation needs to:

+- Read configuration (i.e. a variable of type `Handle c`)
+- Create HTTP connections (i.e. I/O)
+- Generate random numbers (since the token request is cryptographically hashed)
+- Potentially throw and catch exceptions of some sort, for example when an API provider cannot find a certain piece of data.

+All the above _effects_ can be "lifted" to corresponding typeclasses, exactly as we saw with `MonadHTTP` and `MonadIO`.
+The [`exceptions`](https://hackage.haskell.org/package/exceptions) library provides `MonadThrow`/`MonadCatch`, [`cryptonite`](https://hackage.haskell.org/package/cryptonite) provides both all the cryptography primitives and the `MonadRandom` class, and [`transformers`](https://hackage.haskell.org/package/transformers) provides `MonadReader`.